 Learn how to serve AMP using signed exchanges on amp.dev.

-At a high level, implementing SXGs consists of generating the SXG corresponding to a given URL and then serving that SXG to users.
+Implementing SXGs consists of generating the SXG corresponding to a given URL and then serving that SXG to requestors (usually crawlers).
 To generate a SXG you will need a certificate that can sign SXGs.